-At the center, patients have access to the latest information on medical advances and receive educational materials on topics such as diagnosis, symptoms, and treatment.
+At the center, patients have access to an experienced lupus doctor as well as the latest information on medical advances and receive educational materials on topics such as diagnosis, symptoms, and treatment.
 In addition, patients are able to participate in clinical research aimed at better understanding and treating the disease.

-The Lupus Center is staffed by an expert rheumatologist from the Feinstein Institute for Medical Research and hosts various educational community outreach programs throughout the year.
-For more information about the Lupus Center or to schedule an appointment, call (718) 206-9888 or the Lupus Hotline at 1-877-33-LUPUS.
+The Lupus Center at Jamaica Hospital is staffed by an expert rheumatologist from the Feinstein Institute for Medical Research and hosts various educational community outreach programs throughout the year.
+For more information about the Lupus Center or to schedule an appointment with a lupus doctor, call (718) 206-9888 or the Lupus Hotline at 1-877-33-LUPUS.

 The St. Albans Clinic is located at 111-20 Merrick Blvd., St. Albans, NY 11433.